armaansd/pac-mAIn/docs/final.md

 <img src="https://user-images.githubusercontent.com/75513952/144721188-2a29f8d2-261c-4e87-98e4-140f43b1356b.png" width="1000" height="700">

-# Project Summary
+# Pac-mAIn Project Summary
-<p>The goal of our project is to train our agent to play a modified recreation of Pac-Man on Minecraft.
-The goal of our agent is to obtain the highest score for the given map.
-The pellets from the original game will be substituted with diamonds.
+<p>The goal of our project is to train an agent to play a modified version of Pac-Man on Minecraft.
+The pellets from the original game will be substituted with diamonds and the ghosts will be substituted by a Zombie or enemy agent.
 The agent's score will be based on how many diamonds they collect in a given episode.
-There will be a total of 35 diamonds for the agent to collect.
-We will develop our AI using Malmo. </p>

-<p>In this maze will also include a zombie, replacing the ghost in the original Pac-Man game.
-The agent will have to learn to avoid the zombie as it picks up diamonds.
+The goal of our agent is to obtain the highest score for the given map, which is 31 diamonds.
+The agent will also have to learn to avoid the zombie as it picks up diamonds.
 If it encounters a zombie it will receive a penalty score.
-If it gets attacked by the zombie, agent will "die" and received a penalty score.</p>
+If it gets touched by the zombie, agent will "die" and received a penalty score.
+We will develop our AI using the Malmo platform.</p>

-<p>The goal of this project is to implement the environment ourselves and implement and compare more than one algorithm. </p>
+<p>The goal of this project is to create the environment ourselves and implement and compare more than one algorithm.
+We will evaluate our agent based on several metrics.</p>

 ### Environement Setup
-We made some changes to the environment.
-Because the agent is enclosed with walls, one behavior it learned was to not move to minimize the amount of negative rewards that it receives.
-Thus, it learned to stand around instead of explore.
-Thus we added more walking space for the agent.
+<p>We made some changes to the environment since the proposal.
+Because the agent is enclosed with walls, one behavior it learned was to not move to minimize the amount of negative rewards that it receives from touching the wall.
+Thus, it learned to stand around instead of exploring the maze.
+To encourage the agent to explore, we added more walking space for the agent.
+This also allows it to maneuver around a Zombie if it learns to do so. </p>

 - 21 x 21 Map
 - 31 Diamonds